stake-dao/votemarket-proof-toolkit/docs/guides/claiming_rewards.md

 4. **Submit User Vote Proofs**
    - Required only for eligible voters
+   - Also need to submit listed (blacklist + whitelist) user proofs, in order for the computation to be done
    - Check if the user's vote proof is already registered
    - If not, generate and submit the proof for the user, gauge, and epoch
    - Refer to `submit_user_proof()` in `claim_rewards.py` for implementation